-The purpose of the Task Force is to provide advice and counsel to the City Council on matters of identifying programmatic, community and legislative options to ensure that Bainbridge Island lives up to its commitment of an open and welcoming community for all.
+The purpose of the Task Force is to provide advice and counsel to the City Council on matters of identifying programmatic, community and legislative options and to seek suggestions on how the City can help Bainbridge Island to be an open and welcoming community for all.

 “The Comprehensive Plan reinforces our commitment to race equity, but we have not taken measurable steps to address institutional racism in our community,” said Councilmember Matt Tirman.
 “We will endeavor to change this through the Race Equity Task Force, which will include Islanders from diverse backgrounds.”

 December 4 Study Session: http://bainbridgewa.granicus.com/MediaPlayer.php?view_id=1&clip_id=70